Three-prong adaptor: Alternatives

 There are several alternatives for connecting newer appliances to two-prong receptacles without rewiring the building: removing the grounding pin of the plug (unsafe), replacing the receptacle with a three-prong outlet (unsafe without proper ground), or replacing the receptacle with a Ground Fault Circuit Interrupter (GFCI).

 Removing the grounding pin of the appliance’s plug is unsafe, and leaves the appliance without proper grounding even when relocated and plugged into a properly grounded three-prong receptacle.
 Additionally, since most NEMA 5-15P plugs have both current-carrying prongs the same width and rely on the ground pin for correct orientation, removing it allows insertion of the plug with hot and neutral wires reversed, creating an additional hazard.
 In most cases it also invalidates the manufacturer's warranty against defects as an unsupported modification of the appliance.

 Replacing the receptacle with the three-prong type and leaving the ground screw unconnected is just as unsafe as using a cheater plug, but has the additional disadvantage that subsequent users of the outlet may not be aware that it is not properly grounded.
 Even worse, if the ground screw of the receptacle is connected to the neutral side, electric shock is possible even when the appliance is properly functioning.
 This is called a "false" or "bootleg" ground and is a serious safety hazard often undetected by common receptacle testers.

 Replacing the obsolete receptacle with a GFCI receptacle is the safest alternative, other than installing a new cable from the main circuit breaker panel.
-If a Ground Fault Circuit Interrupter receptacle is properly functioning, it will interrupt dangerous current to limit the duration of a potentially lethal electric shock from an appliance precisely when the receptacle is not the only conductor to electrical ground (this is a Ground Fault, by definition).
+If a Ground Fault Circuit Interrupter receptacle is properly functioning, it will interrupt dangerous current to limit the duration of a potentially lethal electric shock from an appliance precisely when the receptacle is not the only conductor to electrical ground (this is a ground fault, by definition).
 For the purpose of protecting humans against electric shocks, the National Electrical Code permits such replacement if the installer labels the GFCI as having "No Equipment Ground".
-When installing the receptacle in this case, leave the ground connection unconnected.
-Note that an external GFCI receptacle tester may not make an ungrounded GFCI trip, as these testers use the ground connection to simulate a fault.
-But the test button integrated into the GFCI receptacle should function normally an cause the outlet to shut off until it is reset manually.
+When installed for this situation, the ground connection should be left unconnected.
+An external GFCI receptacle tester may not make an ungrounded GFCI trip, as these testers use the ground connection to simulate a fault.
+But the test button integrated into the GFCI receptacle should function normally and cause the outlet to shut off until it is reset manually.
 If it does not, the outlet is not protected and should be replaced.